Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Summary

-This section explained basic operations on Japanese strings using Python, how to use regular expressions, and ways to address issues specific to Japanese.
-With this knowledge, you can process Japanese text more efficiently.
+This section covered basic operations on Japanese strings using Python, how to leverage regular expressions, and solutions for Japanese-specific challenges.
+With this knowledge, you can efficiently process Japanese text.

-Python offers many libraries that make Japanese text processing efficient.
-In this section, we introduce several representative libraries that support Japanese and explain their basic usage.
+Python has numerous libraries for efficiently processing Japanese text.
+In this section, we introduce several representative Japanese-support libraries and explain their basic usage.

 MeCab

-MeCab is a powerful tool for performing morphological analysis.
-Morphological analysis refers to the process of splitting sentences into words and extracting information such as parts of speech.
+MeCab is a powerful tool for morphological analysis.
+Morphological analysis refers to the process of dividing a sentence into words and extracting information such as parts of speech.
 It is frequently used in Japanese natural language processing.

-MeCab can be used in Python by installing the Python binding mecab-python3.
+MeCab can be used from Python via the Python binding mecab-python3.

 pip install mecab-python3